docker-mailserver/docker-mailserver/README.md

 [documentation::badge]: https://img.shields.io/badge/DOCUMENTATION-GH%20PAGES-0078D4?style=for-the-badge&logo=git&logoColor=white
 [documentation::web]: https://docker-mailserver.github.io/docker-mailserver/edge/

 A fullstack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.).
 Only configuration files, no SQL database.
 Keep it simple and versioned.
 Easy to deploy and upgrade.
 [Documentation][documentation::web] via MkDocs.
-[Why this image was created.](http://tvi.al/simple-mail-server-with-docker/).
+[Why this image was created.](https://tvi.al/simple-mail-server-with-docker/).

-If you have issues, read the full `README` **and** the [documentation][documentation::web] **for your version** first **before opening an issue**.
+If you have issues, read the full `README` **and** the [documentation][documentation::web] **for your version** (default is `edge`) first **before opening an issue**.
 The issue tracker is for issues, not for personal support.

 1. [Included Services](#included-services)
 2. [Issues and Contributing](./CONTRIBUTING.md)